 Water bottle with straw

 I had another water bottle already but someone recommended one with a straw for labour and I am SO glad I got one.
 It just means you can sip water from any position and don’t have to shift position to have a glug.
 It made a huge difference and I still use it on a daily basis as it makes it easy to drink a load of water.
-Mine is plastic and was purchased in my pre-Amazon-boycotting days so I don’t want to recommend the one I got, but I found these awesome stainless steel ones on Etsy that you can even have personalised if that’s your jam.
+Mine is plastic and was purchased in my pre-Amazon-boycotting days so I don’t want to recommend the one I got, but I found these stainless steel ones on Etsy that are much more durable.

 Snacks and drinks for your birth team

 Depending on how long you’re going at it you may even want to go the extra mile and shove on a slow cooker stew in the early stages so you and your crew can get some much-needed sustenance later on.

 Excellent for helping relieve pain in the early stages.
 I bought mine from a local sell or swap Facebook group for £10.

 Having your birthing partner, doula or midwife give you a massage between contractions is a wonderful way to get some much-needed TLC during labour.
 Personally I love sweet almond oil and Tisserand have a beautiful ethically harvested and 100% vegan one.
 It will be perfect for use in baby massage too.

 Again Neal’s Yard is the place to go for ethical essential oils to add to your massage oil or diffuser.
 They have everything from calming lavender to invigorating citrus blends.
 Just make sure you know how to use essential oils safely during pregnancy – obviously during birth you’re FINALLY near the end of your pregnancy but better safe than sorry!